-Every proper service design project starts in the empathize phase, where you deep-dive into the context and behavior of the users.
-Design research techniques like interviewing, observations or contextmapping provide you with lots of data about the service and its users.
-The more different techniques you use, the more extensively you empathize, the more you’ll find out and the more you’ll diverge.
+Every proper Service Design project starts in the empathise phase, where you deep-dive into the context and behavior of the users.
+Design Research techniques like interviewing, observations or Contextmapping provide you with lots of data about the service and its users.
+The more different techniques you use, the more extensively you empathise, the more you’ll find out and the more you’ll diverge.

-For example, need-based personas and value propositions help to define what’s important for which target group.
-Also, a customer journey is an excellent tool to structure and prioritize findings.
+For example, Need Based Personas and Value Propositions help to define what’s important for which target group.
+Also, a Customer Journey is an excellent tool to structure and prioritise findings.
 You end the define phase with a couple of ‘How Might We’ questions, clearly outlining the new definition of the biggest opportunities for innovation.

 During the ideate phase, you try to come up with as many solutions as possible.
 Focus on your desired target group and biggest problem or need.
 Especially in the beginning, it’s all about quantity.
 Bad ideas can inspire good ideas and the only way to have a good idea is to have many ideas.
 Make sure you involve a multi-disciplinary team, so you get input from all possible perspectives.

 In the prototype and test phase, we want to select the best ideas and validate if they actually solve the problem for the envisioned target group.
 Now is the time to find out if your most important assumptions are actually true.
 Because – as you might know – assumptions are the mother of all f*ck ups.
-Some of the tools we use are design sprints, prototyping, and user testing.
+We often use a Design Sprints in which we prototype and user test ideas.
 The best part of this phase is that it forces you to make solutions really concrete.
 It helps you to find out what works and what doesn’t, without making big investments.

 Iteration is key